CalumRaine/WordProcessor/blog/blog4.md

 ## Blank line nightmare

 In [blog 3](blog3.md) I described how the caret adopts its styling from whichever character owns it.
-This leaves an issue in that a blank line with no characters therefore has no height or styling, yet we all know that moving a caret to a blank line is a fundamental part of word processing.
+This leaves an issue in that a blank line with no characters therefore has no height or styling, yet we all know how moving a caret to a blank line is a fundamental part of word processing.